zelanko/sql-docs.de-de/docs/analytics-platform-system/create-ssis-script-task-using-pdw-destination-adapter.md

 ---
-title: Erstellen Sie einen Skripttask mit SSIS PDW-Zieladapter | Microsoft Docs
+title: Erstellen Sie einen Skripttask mit SSIS PDW-Zieladapter | Microsoft-Dokumentation
 desciption: This Integration Services (SSIS) package script code is a code example for using the SSIS PDW destination adaptor.
 The Integration Services Script Task allows you to perform virtually any operation that can be accomplished in a .Net application within the context of an SSIS control flow.
 author: mzaman1
 manager: craigg